danielpaulus/wda-signer/README.md

 3. add the p12 password to repo secrets and call it P12PASSWORD
 4. Run workflow manually using workflow dispatch
 5. download your signed wda

+I use a precompiled wda.ipa
+If you want to comile your own, visit github.com/appium/WebDriverAgent for learning how to build.